alexw914/ASVspoof2021-ECAPA-TDNN/README.md

 python test.py --model_index $(best epoch)
 ```
 ### Warning
-The result of this project may not very well because in ASVspoof 2021 challenge， the problem of codec transmisson and compression is introduced.
-There are many ways you can solve it.
+The result of this project may not very well because the problem of codec transmisson and compression.
+There are many ways you can choose to solve it.
 This [repo](https://github.com/alexw914/ASVspoof_CM) and can help you.